 Earwax buildup and blockage can occur for many reasons, but regardless of the cause, it is essential that you promptly address accumulation.
 Although earwax may not appear to be a pressing health issue, build up of earwax can lead to infections, pain, and other longstanding hearing problems.
-The friendly physicians at the walk-in clinics of the UrgentMED Network can provide quick service with little to no waiting time.
+The friendly physicians at the walk-in clinics of UrgentMED can provide quick service with little to no waiting time.
 Visit them today for fast earwax removal service near you.

 Removing Earwax at Home

 Managing earwax buildup at home is a risky endeavor that can result in potentially longterm damage to the eardrum if not administered properly.
 Many home remedies such as using Q-tips or ear candles, for earwax removal make the issue worse.
 As such, we strongly recommend that anyone suffering from earwax buildup seek professional earwax removal from a medical professional.
 A physician can effectively remove earwax with irrigation, suction, or scraping.

 Earwax is a bodily secretion, scientifically known as cerumen, produced by glands in the ear canal.
 It can vary in appearance with a naturally-occurring range of color of light yellow to dark brown.
 Earwax color is not indicative of earwax buildup so no particular color should be associated with a blockage being present.